-During the summer after their first academic year, all students are expected to work full-time for 10 weeks on a research project with one of our faculty, and prepare for the written qualifying exam.
+During the summer after their first academic year, all students are expected to work full-time for 10 weeks, by conducting a research project with one of our faculty and preparing for the written qualifying exam.

 1st Year PhD students should take 2 (2.5 credits at HSPH) credits of course work or, alternately the student could be engaged in a project with the approval of their faculty advisor (and the approval of the training grant director, if the student is funded by a training grant) for 30 hours/week for 3 weeks (or the equivalent if spread over 4 weeks).
 Students engaged in a WinterSession project do not ordinarily register for course credits.
 If a student takes 1 credit (1.25 credits at HSPH) of course work, then he/she should also have an approved project for 15 hours/week for 3 weeks.
 All such students should prepare a brief (1/2 page) proposal of how they plan to spend the WinterSession period and then discuss it with their advisor(s) and obtain their approval before December 15.
+Submit for required form by December 15.